-The City of Edinburg's DSWM provides the basic service of mosquito control to its residents.
+The Department of Landfill Management oversees the basic service of mosquito control to the residents of the City of Edinburg.
 During the summer months and rainy seasons our department provides this necessary service in order to protect the health and welfare of our citizens.
 Effective protection starts by ridding the area of mosquitoes before they appear.
 We take pride in helping to protect your families by offering larvicide and adulticide services as weather and conditions deem allowable.
-To report mosquito problems in your area, please contact the DSWM.
+To report mosquito problems in your area, please contact us at 956-381-5635.
 We will conduct an onsite evaluation of your area and formulate a response based on our findings.
 It is important to know that a call may not always result in active fumigation of your area.
 Our department follows the City Integrated Pest Management Program which delineates what steps must be taken prior to active fumigation.

-City of Edinburg Solid Waste Management Department Director Ramiro Gomez discusses the efforts being made in mosquito prevention.
+City of Edinburg Department of Landfill Management Director Ramiro L. Gomez, Jr. discusses the efforts being made in mosquito prevention.

 Breeding Prevention Tips